Leasing Land in Myanmar

 1. The MIC or relevant State/Regional Committee evaluates the application within 30 days.

-3. A copy of the authorisation is sent to the State/Regional Government Authority and relevant Union Ministries.
+3. A copy of the authorization will be sent to the State/Regional Government and relevant ministries.

 Land Use Rights under the Special Economic Zone Law